haskus/haskus-manual/source/variant/setting_values.rst

    x :: V '[Int,String,Float]
    x = toVariantAt @2 5.0

-It is espacially useful if for some reason we want to have the same type more than once in the variant value type list:
+It is especially useful if for some reason we want to have the same type more than once in the variant value type list:

 .. code::